Royal Mail to seek court injunction to prevent strike

 The company added that a date for a hearing would be arranged with the High Court.

-In response the CWU said it would not be withdrawing the notice for strike action and that following legal advice the union has decided to defend its position in court, if necessary.

-CWU has said that Royal Mail’s move to replace its defined benefit pension scheme would result in members losing, on average, up to a third of their future pensions.
+CWU did not immediately respond to a request for comment.
+It has said that Royal Mail’s move to replace its pension scheme would result in members losing, on average, up to a third of their future pensions.

-Royal Mail had said on Friday that it would ask the High Court for an injunction if CWU did not withdraw its strike plan by midday, Oct.
+Royal Mail had said on Friday that it would ask the High Court for an injunction if CWU did not end its plan to strike by midday, Oct.
 9.

-CWU said last week that the members would start a 48-hour strike on Oct.
-19 after it opposed the company’s move to replace the defined benefit pension scheme.
+CWU said on Thursday that the members would start a 48-hour strike on Oct.
+19, after it opposed the company’s move to replace its defined benefit pension scheme.

 Royal Mail responded by saying it will use all legal options at its disposal to halt the strike.

-Reporting by Noor Zainab Hussain and Esha Vaish in Bengaluru; Editing by Louise Heavens, Greg Mahlich
+Reporting by Noor Zainab Hussain and Esha Vaish in Bengaluru, editing by Louise Heavens